The following SLA applies to all Centercode Platform Editions.

 Table 1B – Response & Target Resolution Times

 |Error Level||Response Time||Remedy/Target Resolution Time|

 |Critical||1 Hour||Hot Patch delivered and installed within 8 hours|

-Critical and Serious issues must be reported via the Web or Telephone.
+Critical and Urgent issues must be reported via centercode.com/issue or by telephone.

-In the event that either one or more of the call back or Target For Relief timelines are not met (as set forth in Tables 1A and 1B), Subscribers will be entitled to escalate the issue(s) as per the escalation levels set forth in Table 1C.
+In the event that either one or more of the Response or Remedy/Target Resolution timelines are not met (as set forth in Tables 1A and 1B), subscribers will be entitled to escalate the issue(s) as per the escalation levels set forth in Table 1C.